react-navigation/react-navigation.github.io/docs/intro.md

 ---
 id: intro
-title: Introduction
+title: Getting started
-sidebar_label: Introduction
+sidebar_label: Getting started
 ---

-TODO: re-write this to quickly describe philosophy then link to a section in meta with more details.

-React Navigation is born from the React Native community's need for an extensible yet easy-to-use navigation solution written entirely in JavaScript, on top of powerful native primitives.
+React Navigation is born from the React Native community's need for an extensible yet easy-to-use navigation solution written entirely in JavaScript (so you can read and understand all of the source), on top of powerful native primitives.

+Before you commit to using React Navigation for your project, you might want to read the [anti-pitch](why-not.html) &mdash; it will help you to understand the tradeoffs that we have chosen along with the areas where we consider the library to be deficient currently.

+If you're already familiar with React Native then you'll be able to get moving with React Navigation quickly!
+If not, you may want to read sections 1 to 4 (inclusive) of [React Native Express](http://reactnativeexpress.com/) first, then come back here when you're done.

 ## Installation

-If you're already familiar with React Native then you'll be able to get moving with React Navigation quickly!
-First, you will need to install the `react-navigation` package in your React Native project.
+Install the `react-navigation` package in your React Native project.

 ```bash
 yarn add react-navigation